SailorMax/anti-dpi-proxy/README.md

 `* )

 ### Benefits:
-1. solution in local sandbox
+1. local solution in local sandbox (no VPN or external proxy)
 2. you can control which domains traffic has to be modified